 Under the tax laws in the country, stamp duty and registration charges are an additional cost that all home buyers in India have to bear, in order to become the legal owners of properties.
 Since stamp duty rates are often high in Indian states, buyers and sellers tend to indulge in evasion of stamp duty payments.

 What is stamp duty?

-The government levies a tax when there is a transaction of property (i.e., when a property changes hands, from the seller to the buyer).
-This tax is known as ‘stamp duty’.
+The government levies a tax when a property changes hands, from the seller to the buyer.
+This tax is known as stamp duty.
 It is levied on residential and commercial property transactions, as well as freehold or leasehold properties.
 Stamp duty is levied by states and, therefore, the rate varies from state to state.
 The levy is thus named, because the stamp mark on the documents is the testimony that the paper has assumed approval of the authorities and now bears a legal validity.

 Stamp duty on registration of various instruments is imposed under the provisions of the Indian Stamp Act, 1899.